Skip to content

 Remove-JIMMatchingRule -ConnectedSystemId 1 -Id 5 -Force

-These cmdlets manage matching rules in advanced (per-sync-rule) mode, where each synchronisation rule defines its own matching configuration independently.
+These cmdlets manage matching rules in advanced (per-Synchronisation-Rule) mode, where each Synchronisation Rule defines its own matching configuration independently.

 Get-JIMSyncRuleMatchingRule